top of page

 • Overpromising and underdelivering: Setting unrealistic expectations leads to disappointment and loss of support.

-• Ignoring data governance: Without clear policies, data quality and compliance suffer.
+• Ignoring data and AI governance: Without clear policies, data quality and compliance suffer.

 • Neglecting user experience: If AI tools are hard to use, adoption will be low.